Duolingo chief backs London tech scene and World Cup language boom

 Two million daily active users have a streak longer than 365 days, demonstrating how Duolingo feeds into habitual behaviours that go hand in hand with the smartphone.

-Thanks to this successful gamification, the company has been able to launch a spin-off app, Duolingo Math.
+Thanks to this successful gamification, the company has recently launched a spin-off app, Duolingo Math.

 Like the language learning version, users will be able to test themselves habitually, covering everything from fractions to geometry.